wein.plus

 diacetyle

-The yellow-green aroma substance (also biacetyle, German: Butteraroma) is formed in wine during malolactic fermentation by lactic acid bacteria in reaction with citric acid.
-It is also found in beer, butter, coffee, cocoa and honey and gives a buttery taste.
-Even at a dilution of 1:1000000, the odour and taste-intensive substance can be perceived by the senses.
-In larger quantities, it causes the wine defects lindton and lactic acidosis (butyric acidosis).
+The yellow-green flavouring substance (also biacetyle) belongs to the group of ketones and is formed in wine during malolactic fermentation by lactic acid bacteria in reaction with citric acid.
+It is also found in beer, butter, coffee, cocoa and honey and imparts a buttery, creamy flavour. diacetyle is a typical by-product of malolactic fermentation in both white and red wines.
+It is produced naturally by bacterial processes, but can also be produced synthetically - although it is not permitted to add it to wine.

 Voices of our members